 You can send emails to someone in Nottingham Prison using the Email a Prisoner service.

-You might also be able to attach photos and receive replies from the resident, depending on the rules at Nottingham.
+You might also be able to attach photos and receive replies, depending on the rules at Nottingham.

 You can write at any time.

 Include the person’s name and prisoner number on the envelope.

 If you do not know their prisoner number, contact Nottingham Prison.